Tarim8/anyonein/README.md

 command.
 Any time more than MAX_LAST_SEEN will be ignored for reporting purposes.
 REFRESH_TIMEOUT says how often the browser page will be refreshed.

+### Log File ###

+    define( 'LOG_FILE', '/home/hackspace/logs/anyonein.log' );

+  The default log file should be writable by the web server process.
+May be defined as "false" for no logging.

 ### Sensor Definitions ###